ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.0.1
+    - disabled mipmap generation when TextureCompressor is detected
 * 1.0
     - non-power-of-two textures are never compressed to avoid curruption
     - added option to configure paths where mipmaps may be generated